Can AI Detect Life? Lessons from Artificial Life: Experimental Design

 \section{Experimental Design}

 We split the 36,171 unique lower-case 9-mers corresponding to viable avidian replicators into training, validation, and test sets using an 80/10/10 split.
-To construct a balanced binary classification task, we sampled one non-replicator 9-mer for each positive sequence in each split, drawing uniformly at random from the full space of 9-mers while excluding all known replicators.
+To construct a balanced binary classification task, we sampled one non-replicator 9-mer for each positive sequence (replicator) in each split, drawing uniformly at random from the full space of 9-mers while excluding all known replicators.
 This produced balanced data sets containing 57,872 training sequences, 7,234 validation sequences, and 7,236 test sequences.
-Our classifier is a multi-layer perceptron (MLP) with a 32-dimensional character embedding, followed by hidden layers of sizes 512 and 256 with Gaussian Error Linear Unit (GELU) activations and dropout of 0.1.
+Our focal classifier is a multi-layer perceptron (MLP) with a 32-dimensional character embedding, followed by hidden layers of sizes 512 and 256 with Gaussian Error Linear Unit (GELU) activations and dropout of 0.1.
 We optimize the model using AdamW with learning rate \(2\times10^{-3}\) and weight decay \(10^{-4}\), using a batch size of 8,192 for 10 epochs.
+To test the robustness of the MLP design, we also varied the embedding, the layer structure, as well as the activation function.

 Fig.~\ref{fig2} shows the evolution of the Binary Cross Entropy (BCE, a loss function) as a function of epoch for the training and validation set, demonstrating that our MLP can classify avidian sequences near perfectly: on the balanced test split (50/50 viable and non-viable sequences), the model achieved 99.97\% accuracy with a BCE loss of 0.00088.
 Using a 0.5 decision threshold produced 3,618 true positives, 3616 true negatives, 2 false positives and no false negatives, corresponding to a precision of 99.94\% and 100.00\% recall.
 The train/validation curves show rapid convergence within a few epochs and near-saturation thereafter.
 This indicates that the local decision problem on the sampled balanced distribution is easy for the MLP, at least under the chosen negative-sampling regime.
 Standard supervised metrics alone suggest the model has essentially solved the task.
 However, balanced test accuracy does not probe how confidence behaves far from the empirical data manifold.
 Because true replicators are exponentially sparse in the full $26^9$ space, even a tiny mismatch between the learned confidence surface and the true replicator manifold can create a large volume of high-confidence false positives.
 The experiments below test exactly this failure mode.